Chart layout for Stripe Apps

 ```

 This follows the pattern used on the Stripe Dashboard home page.
-A KPI header with the current value sits above a chart showing the trend.
+A header with the current value sits above a chart showing the trend.

 ### Place charts in a full-page app with OverviewPage